• Skip to primary navigation

 • Contact Science Sparks

-• ×
+×

-6 Air Pressure Experiments for Kids
+6 Easy Air Pressure Experiments for Kids

 Air pressure is the weight of the atmosphere pressing down on Earth.
 We measure air pressure using a barometer.
-Have you ever climbed a mountain or visited an area at high altitude and found you get out of breath more easily?
+Have you ever climbed a mountain or visited an area at a high altitude and found you get out of breath more easily?
 This is because air pressure decreases at higher altitudes.
 Have you been on a plane and felt discomfort in your ears?
 This is due to changes in air pressure.
-Changes in air pressure allow for lots of cool science experiments, here are some of our favourite air pressure experiments.
+Changes in air pressure allow for lots of cool science experiments.
+Here are some of our favourite air pressure experiments.

 Air Pressure Experiments